mverouden/blogdown-academic/content/post/2022-11-03-anaconda-installation-wurclient/index.md

 In case you have no version of Anaconda installed on your WURclient desktop or laptop you can proceed to the section [Custom Anaconda installation](#custom-anaconda-installation).

-### Installed from Software Center
+### Installed from Software Center/WUR Appstore
-If you previously installed Anaconda Python from Software Center, then to remove Anaconda Python reopen the Software Center by clicking on Start and next click on the Software Center tile.
+If you previously installed Anaconda Python from Software Center/WUR Appstore, then to remove Anaconda Python reopen the Software Center/WUR Appstore by clicking on Start and next click on the Software Center tile, or opening the WUR Appstore from the menu.
 If for some reason you lack this tile in your start menu, just type 'Software Center' and it will appear in a search results window in your Windows task bar.

 In the left column of Software Center navigate to "Installation Status".
 Select the installed Anaconda Python version and click on the green button bearing the text "Uninstall".
 This will start the removal of the software.
 You will be informed by the Software Center, when the software has been uninstalled.

+In the WUR Appstore navigate to "Downloads & Updates" in the left column of the WUR Appstore.
+Right click the Anaconda3 application and select uninstall.

 {{% callout note %}}
 If you have not installed another version of Anaconda Python, either via Software Center or via a custom installation, your computer should now be lacking a functioning Anaconda Python installation.
 Continue with the section [Custom Anaconda installation](#custom-anaconda-installation) to perform a new custom installation of Anaconda.